Last Chance to (Indirectly) Convert Amex Points to Alaska Miles

 Alaska Airlines is merging with Hawaiian Airlines.
 Image: Alaska Airlines.

 The Alaska Air Group will retain both airlines as separate brands.
 However, they will eventually use a combined frequent flyer program.
-This is similar to Air France and KLM, which are part of the same company and both use Flying Blue as their loyalty program.
+This will be similar to Air France and KLM, which are part of the same company and both use Flying Blue as their loyalty program.

-Alaska Airlines says it will provide details about a future combined loyalty program in 2025.
-In the meantime, the two airlines have just made it possible to transfer miles at a 1:1 rate in both directions between HawaiianMiles and Alaska Mileage Plan.
+Alaska Airlines will eventually roll out a fully combined loyalty program.
+In the meantime, the two airlines have made it possible to transfer miles at a 1:1 rate in both directions between HawaiianMiles and Alaska Mileage Plan.

-This is particularly great news for HawaiianMiles members, who can now access reward seats across the entire Oneworld alliance due to Alaska Airlines being a member.
+This is particularly great news for HawaiianMiles members, who can already access reward seats across the entire Oneworld alliance due to Alaska Airlines being a member.

 How to transfer points from Amex to Alaska Airlines via Hawaiian